cyang/abstract/README.md

 ## How I built it
-Using a Chrome extension as the frontend and Flask at the backend, we grabbed the url of the link and using PyTeaser to summarize the contents of the link.
+Using a Chrome extension as the frontend and Flask at the backend, we grabbed the url of the link and using _PyTeaser_ to summarize the contents of the link.

 ## Challenges I ran into
-Using chrome extension notifications in the content script, when it is only allowed in background script.
+* Using chrome extension notifications in the content script, when it is only allowed in background script.

-jQuery not working properly in the extension.
+* jQuery not working properly in the extension.
+* Non-reliable summaries provided by _PyTeaser_ for web pages other than news articles.

 ## Accomplishments that I'm proud of
 Able to get a basic MVP.